codeforkjeff/adventofcode2024/README.md

 transformations.
 I think it's pretty readable and easy to understand what's happening.

 I'm running out of steam, so when I get around to it, I'm going to cheat for days 17 and 24 and see how someone else solved them.
-Implementation is still work and learning!
+Implementation is still helpful for learning!